 \subsubsection{Archimedean relations}

 In order to construct relations between archimedean periods, in most cases, we follow \cite[X, Construction~2.4.1]{And89}.
-In fact, the construction from \cite{And89}, along with additional information from \cite[sec.~8]{ExCM}, suffice to deal with all cases except when $\End(A) \otimes \QQ$ is $\QQ \times \QQ$ or a real quadratic field, although not all these cases were previously written down.
-A significant feature which allows this construction to have fewer exceptions than \cite{ExCM} was that we only consider generic endomorphism ring~$\ZZ$, while \cite[X]{And89} and \cite[sec.~8]{ExCM} allowed the generic endomorphism algebra to be any totally real field of odd degree.
+In fact, the construction from \cite{And89}, along with additional information from \cite[sec.~8]{ExCM}, suffice to deal with all cases except when $\End(A) \otimes \QQ$ is $\QQ \times \QQ$ or a real quadratic field, although not all cases were previously written down.
+The reason we have fewer exceptions to this construction than \cite{ExCM} is that we only consider generic endomorphism ring~$\ZZ$, while \cite[X]{And89} and \cite[sec.~8]{ExCM} allowed the generic endomorphism algebra to be any totally real field of odd degree.
 In the remaining cases, namely when $\End(A) \otimes \QQ$ is a real quadratic field or $\QQ \times \QQ$, we use new calculations to construct archimedean period relations.